 – A Piece of Work, and then Some! –

-Choose any notable event between presidents Calvin Coolidge and Richard Nixon (even beyond), such was his impact any subsequent discussion is far from complete without significant reference to J Edgar Hoover, the long-time founding Director of the Federal Bureau of Investigation (FBI); chances are that its Director’s ‘fingerprints’ were all over said “event”.
+Choose any notable event between the respective tenures of presidents Calvin Coolidge and Richard Nixon (even beyond), such was his impact any subsequent discussion is far from complete without significant reference to J Edgar Hoover, the long-time founding Director of the Federal Bureau of Investigation (FBI); chances are that its Director’s ‘fingerprints’ were all over said “event”.
 This is one of those stories.

 But first up, some background on the estimable Hoover and his alter ego and partner-in-crime (in this instance and in so many others) is necessary: president Lyndon Baines Johnson (LBJ).
 Few politicians of any political stripe and any significant import throughout Hoover’s lingering reign – and crucially, few Oval Office occupants – had a tighter relationship with America’s then Number One G-Man than did LBJ.
 That their fortunes, ambitions, and destinies intertwined in unique ways is axiomatic for those in the know.
 That all this was to come in handy for both men doesn’t even begin to explain it.

 Beyond their involvement in King’s murder, individually their impact was not only to change everything from the course of the lives of millions of people to the political direction and very character of their nation and many others as well; together their impact proved to be much greater than the sum of the parts.
 That such new knowledge continues to be exposed by intrepid researchers, investigators, and writers is also a given, even if such information doesn’t always filter through to – much less become accepted by — the mainstream.
 The “mainstream” in this sense being both the media gatekeepers and their readership, along with the general public.